kshirsagar26/InboxGuard/README.md

 # InboxGuard

-An AI-powered web application for detecting phishing emails using Google's Gemini API with function calling capabilities.
+An AI-powered web application for detecting phishing emails using Google's Gemini API with function calling capabilities

 ## Features